prasad1604/Neuralearn/README.md

 **How to work on this:**<br>
 **MAKE SURE NPM IS UPDATED TO THE LATEST VERSION USING "npm install -g npm@latest", the latest version rn is 11.1.0**<br>
+**Use Node version above or = 22**<br><br>
 First you need to clone this repo using "git clone "repo-link""<br>
+If you already have this project use Pull instead to get to the latest commit.<br><br>
-Next go to the neura-learn directory and do "npm install" this basically installs packages like node_modules that are put in .gitignore<br>
+Next go to the neura-learn directory and do "npm install" same with "backend" this basically installs packages like node_modules that are put in .gitignore<br><br>
-And to run the react app you need to do "npm start".<br>
-TO run the nodejs server you need to run the file server.js by using "node server.js" inside of the backend folder.
+To run the nodejs server you need to run the file server.js by using "node server.js" inside the backend folder.<br>
+To run the react app you need to do "npm start" inside neura-learn directory.<br>